 It has also defined the term ‘Hindu’ to denote all people who believe in, respect, or follow, the eternal values of life that have sprung up in Bharat.

 Enquiries, mostly sympathetic, and a few ones critical were pouring in asking about the background, the special need, the prompting compulsions which have Inspired the founding of this organisation.
-They want to know more about the choice of this particular name and the propriety adding one more institution to the great number that already exist in the country.
-Some one goes to the length of questioning if it is proper to think of the Hindus as a world by themselves.
+They want to know more about the choice of this particular name and the propriety adding one more institution to the great number that already exists in the country.
+Someone goes to the length of questioning if it is proper to think of the Hindus as a world by themselves.